.

 Highlighting the Work of Henry Ford Health

-After establishing the problem, the case study turns its attention to Henry Ford Health, one of the nation’s leading and largest healthcare providers.
+After establishing the problem, the case study turns to Henry Ford Health, one of the nation’s leading and largest healthcare providers.

 The case study features the institution’s wellness program, pathology laboratory automation, and Lean management strategy.